FrostDigital/frost-rn-base/templates/default/docs/splash.md

 # Splash

-Package [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash) is wired up and used in the app so that it displays a splash screen while launching the app.
+The package [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash) is wired up and used in the app so that it displays a splash screen while launching the app.

-You can regenerate new splash assets with [this command](https://github.com/zoontek/react-native-bootsplash#assets-generation) or by modyfying existing splash screen files.
+You can regenerate new splash assets with [this command](https://github.com/zoontek/react-native-bootsplash#assets-generation) or by modifying existing splash screen files.

 Here is an example: